-How long will your divorce take
+How long will your divorce take in 2017?

-The divorce process in England and Wales is the SAME for every divorce and unless there are complications, each undefended divorce goes through exactly the same process.
+The divorce process in England and Wales is the SAME for every divorce case and unless there are complications, each undefended divorce goes through exactly the same process.

-This however does not mean that every uncontested divorce takes the same amount of time to complete.
+This, however, does not mean that every uncontested divorce takes the same amount of time to complete.

-According to the government statistics the average divorce took 33 weeks to complete in 2015, which was over 8 weeks longer than the average divorce handled by QuickeDivorce.
+According to the government statistics, the average divorce took 33 weeks to complete in 2015, which was over 8 weeks longer than the average divorce handled by QuickeDivorce.

 If my divorce is agreed will it be quicker